-World Health Organization chief regrets U.S. decision to pull funding
+WHO chief regrets U.S. move to halt funding, urges unity against pandemic

 The United States is the largest donor to the WHO, providing more than $400 million in 2019, roughly 15% of its budget.

-Tedros added: “WHO is reviewing the impact of our work of any withdrawal of U.S. funding and we will work with partners to fill any gaps and ensure our work continues uninterrupted.”
+Tedros added: “WHO is reviewing the impact on our work of any withdrawal of U.S. funding and we will work with partners to fill any financial gaps we face and to ensure our work continues uninterrupted.”

 But now was the time for the world to be united in its common struggle against the outbreak, which he described as a “dangerous enemy”.